 There are no credit cards with 3% cash back on everything, at least not forever.
 The closest you can get is with the Alliant Cashback Visa® Signature Credit Card.
 It gives 2.5% cash back on the first $10,000 per month (with qualifications met) and 1.5% otherwise, which is still fantastic.
 The catch is that you’ll need excellent credit to qualify for this card (anyone can join the credit union).
 This card doesn't have an annual fee.

 The only other 3% cash back credit cards that exist just give you that earning rate on certain categories of purchases.
-One of the best offers is the Blue Cash Preferred Card from American Express, which gives 3% cash back at U.S. gas stations and transit.
+One of the best offers is the Blue Cash Preferred® Card from American Express from American Express, which gives 3% cash back at U.S. gas stations and transit.
 On top of that, there’s 6% back on the first $6,000 spent per year at U.S. supermarkets and streaming subscriptions and 1% on everything else.
-The Blue Cash Preferred card has a no annual fee the first year, $95 after that.
+The Blue Cash Preferred® Card from American Express has an annual fee of $0 intro 1st yr, $95 after.
 It requires good credit for approval.